Mattans94/su17-test-repo/README.md

 # su17-test-repo
-A test repository whole teaching git to su17.
+Test repository while teaching git to su17.
+Created on a rainy November day.